 How Many Bitcoins are Left to Mine?

-There are approximately 3.5 million coins left to mine.
-If there are no changes to the protocol and no new bitcoins are minted, then experts project that the last coin will be mined in 122 years.
+If there are no changes to the protocol and no new bitcoins are minted, then experts project that the last bitcoin will be mined in 2140, precisely 120 years from now.